GHZ protocols enhance frequency metrology despite spontaneous decay

 Two immediate concerns arise regarding this protocol.
 Firstly, how well does it compare to other potential strategies where, beyond measurements and estimators, the initial state is also optimally chosen and may differ from a GHZ state?
 Secondly, one may question the effectiveness of a strategy that ignores all but two measurement outcomes in each interrogation cycle, particularly in the context of atomic clocks, where the ultimate challenge is to stabilize the constantly drifting phase of a local oscillator.
 We address both of these issues in the remainder of this article.

-\paragraph*{Comparison to optimal quantum interferometer---} Optimization over arbitrary entangled initial states, measurements, and estimators determines the performance of an optimal quantum interferometer (OQI).
+\paragraph*{Comparison to optimal quantum interferometer---} Optimization over all entangled initial states, measurements, and estimators determines the performance of an optimal quantum interferometer (OQI).
 In the absence of decoherence, the OQI achieves the Heisenberg limit of sensitivity.
 Unfortunately, in the presence of decoherence, no general expressions for the OQI sensitivity for arbitrary ensemble sizes are available, but they rather require complex optimization procedures.
-An efficient algorithm is presented in Ref.~\cite{Macieszczak2013}, which allows for the computation of the OQI by iteratively optimizing the initial probe state and the observable, at least for small and moderate number of atoms $N$.
-However, numerical optimization becomes challenging with increasing ensemble size $N$.
+An algorithm presented in Ref.~\cite{Macieszczak2013} iteratively optimizes the initial probe state and the observable, which can be done efficiently at least for up to $N=30$ atoms.
+However, numerical optimization becomes challenging with increasing ensemble size $N$ (cf. Supplementary Materials).
 In the asymptotic limit ($N \gg 1$), lower bounds can be derived for several noise processes as discussed in Refs.~\cite{Escher2011,Demkowicz_Dobrza_ski_2012,Huelga1997,Kurdziaek2023,DemkowiczDobrzaski2014,Knysh2014}.
 The ultimate lower bound in the presence of dephasing~\cite{Huelga1997,Escher2011,Demkowicz_Dobrza_ski_2012} and spontaneous decay~\cite{Knysh2014} is given by

-which yields a maximal improvement of $1/\mathrm{e}$ over the SQL~\eqref{eq:sql} and is asymptotically saturated by SSS (cf. Supplementary Materials).
+which yields a maximal improvement of $1/\mathrm{e}$ over the SQL~\eqref{eq:sql}, corresponding to a gain of 4.3 dB, and is asymptotically saturated by SSS (cf. Supplementary Materials).
 As a consequence, we will focus on small ensembles where the OQI can be evaluated numerically and benchmark the heralded-GHZ protocol against SSS generated by OAT since they are optimal in the asymptotic limit.
 In the following, we will consider setups where spontaneous decay is the main limiting decoherence process, and neglect dephasing noise assuming $\gamma=0$.